Revisiting Node Affinity Prediction in Temporal Graphs: Related Work

 \textbf{Expressivity in Temporal Graphs.} The dominant view of expressivity in graph learning is measured by the Weisfeiler-Lehman (WL) test's ability to distinguish non-isomorphic graphs~\citep{gilmer2017neural, xu2018how}.
 This concept extends to temporal graphs, with temporal-WL \citep{souzapint2022} for CTDG and supra Laplacian WL \citep{galron2025understanding} for DTDG, where models are evaluated on their capacity to differentiate evolving graph structures \citep{kazemi2020representation, ennadir2025expressivity}.
 We diverge from this perspective by focusing on \textbf{functional expressivity}: a model's ability to represent specific mathematical operations.
 While prior models aim to capture complex graph topology, they often cannot represent a simple Moving Average, a critical function for affinity prediction.

-\textbf{Heuristics and State Space Models.} A key observation in recent literature is that simple heuristics like Moving Average often outperform complex TGNNs on various relevant benchmarks~\citep{huang2024temporal, cornell2025power}, suggesting the problem is fundamentally sequential.
-Recent work formally establishes the equivalence between linear SSMs and Moving Average~\citep{eliasof2025gramaadaptivegraphautoregressive} and explores their use in language modeling~\citep{gu2022efficiently, gu2024mamba} and dynamic link prediction~\citep{li2024dygmambacontinuousstatespace, ding2025dygmamba}.
+\textbf{Heuristics and State Space Models.} \rebuttal{According to the recent literature, simple heuristics, like Moving Average, often outperform complex TGNNs on various relevant benchmarks~\citep{huang2024temporal, cornell2025power}, suggesting the problem is fundamentally sequential.} Recent work formally establishes the equivalence between linear SSMs and Moving Average~\citep{eliasof2025gramaadaptivegraphautoregressive} and explores their use in language modeling~\citep{gu2022efficiently, gu2024mamba} and dynamic link prediction~\citep{li2024dygmambacontinuousstatespace, ding2025dygmamba}.
 While these works connect SSMs to temporal data, our approach is distinct.
 We are the first to explicitly leverage the formal equivalence between heuristics and SSMs to design an architecture, \ourmethod{}, that is purpose-built for node affinity prediction.